Ultrasonography For Nephrologists

 3:30 - 4:00 Interpretation: practice studies

 Charles O’Neill, M.D. is a professor of medicine in the Renal Division at Emory University School of Medicine, where he has directed the Renal Ultrasonography Program since 1994.
 He has extensive experience in teaching and training nephrologists in ultrasonography, including workshops at the National Kidney Foundation and the American Society of Nephrology national meetings and World Congress of Nephrology meetings.
-He is a founding member, past-president, and current chairman of the Ultrasound Committee of the American Society of Diagnostic and Interventional Nephrology
+He is a founding member and past-president of the American Society of Diagnostic and Interventional Nephrology

 Kevin Rooker, RT, RDMS, RVT is an ultrasound consultant based in the Dallas - Fort Worth region of Texas.
 He has over 35 years of clinical experience in the field of ultrasound.
 Mr. Rooker has been involved in the didactic and hands-on training of physicians and sonographers throughout the United States and internationally for over 30 years.
 He is a member of the American Institute of Ultrasound Medicine, as well as the Society of Diagnostic Medical Sonographers and Society of Vascular Technology.